 - 1) When the DNRC receives an application to lease state lands for grazing purposes, it must advertise for bids on the tract.
 The tract must be leased to the highest bidder unless the Board of Land Commissioners determines that the bid is not in the state's best interest.
 All bidding is by sealed bid mailed to the DNRC headquarters in Helena. - 2) Present lease holders have a preference right over others seeking to lease the same parcel.
 A preference right entitles the lease holder to meet the highest bid made by any applicant and to appeal the bid to the Board if they consider the bid excessive.
-Certain conditions regarding subleasing must be met for a lease holder to exercise their preference right and the preference is valid only if the lessee has not abused any conditions of the lease. - 3) A person bidding for the lease of state lands must deposit a certified check, cashier's check or money order in an amount equal to 20 percent of the annual rental bid for grazing land and an amount equal to \$1 per acre for agricultural land.
-The rental rate for leasing state grazing lands is based on the appraised animal-unit-month carrying capacity of the land. - 4) Lease terms are five or 10 years. - Statute: 77-6-101, et seq. and 77-6-201, et seq., MCA - Rule: ARM 36.2.1003 and 36.25.102, et seq.
+Certain conditions regarding subleasing must be met for a lease holder to exercise their preference right and the preference is valid only if the lessee has not abused any conditions of the lease. - A person bidding for the lease of state lands must deposit a certified check, cashier's check or money order in an amount equal to 20 percent of the annual rental bid for grazing land and an amount equal to \$1 per acre for agricultural land.
+The rental rate for leasing state grazing lands is based on the appraised animal-unit-month carrying capacity of the land. - 4) Lease terms are five or 10 years.